zenml-io/zenml/docs/book/reference/community-and-content.md

 ---
+icon: heart
 description: All possible ways for our community to get in touch with ZenML.
 ---

-# 💜 Community & content
+# Community & content

 The ZenML team and community have put together a list of references that can be used to get in touch with the development team of ZenML and develop a deeper understanding of the framework.